adeebsiddiqui/spring-data-jpa/README.md

 DataSource can be configured **either** of the following 2 ways:
 1. Application properties in `application.yml`
 2. Programmatically through JavaConfig class

+`Tip:` Both can be combined to configure multiple datasources.